Community Spotlight: Jewish American Heritage Month

 - Learn about Judaism.
 There are many different sects of Judaism that include a variety of practices and experiences.
 Keep this in mind as you learn about Jewish culture and explore the dynamic range of differences within it.

 - Learn to stand up against hate.
-Using resources like https://righttobe.org/, we can take free training or read articles and tips on standing up against hate, taking action and showing support.
+Using resources like Right to Be, we can take free training or read articles and tips about standing up against hate, taking action, and showing support.
 Knowing how to handle tough situations can make all the difference.